Hello Machine Bros!

 It is important that the cleaning is carried out in-depth.

 Primer Application to a 3D Print

-Now our piece is polished and is practically ready to be painted, but before that, we must prepare the surface so that the paint adheres well and the details that were not adequately polished due to its difficult access are corrected and we will do this with the PRIMER “Rust-Oleum”
+Now our piece is polished and is practically ready to be painted, we must prepare the surface so that the paint adheres well and the details that were not adequately polished due to its difficult access are corrected and we will do this with the PRIMER “Rust-Oleum”

-We have chosen the white primer so that when applying the paint on the piece it is not altered.
+We have chosen the white primer so that when applying the paint to the piece it is not altered.